 Here are the apps used for rucking:

-In this post, we review the apps we use to track our rucks.
-We’re also going to include other apps that can be used for rucking.
+In this post, I’ll review the apps that I use to track my rucks.
+I’ll also be including other apps that can be used for rucking.

 Strava is one of the most popular apps out there.
 Perhaps thats because everyone wants to share their route with their friends on social media, nevertheless, it works for rucking and it’s great.